YottaDB/YDBDoc/ProgGuide/functions.rst

 $ASCII()
 -----------------

 Returns the integer ASCII code for a character in the given string.
-For a mumps process started in UTF-8 mode, $ASCII() returns the integer Unicode code-point value of a character in the given string.
+For a mumps process started in UTF-8 mode, $ASCII() returns the integer Unicode® UTF-8 code-point value of a character in the given string.

 The format for the $ASCII function is: